-- 1. The Companies (Auditor's Report) Order, 2016 ("the Order"), issued by the Central Government of India in 101 as of sub-section (11) of section 143 of the Act, is not applicable to the company - 2.
-As required by section 143 (3) of the Act, we report that: - (a) We have sought and obtained all the information and explanations which to the best of our knowledge and belief were necessary for the purpose of our checking. - (b) In our opinion and based on the audit report of local auditor, proper books of account as required by law have been kept by the Company. - (c) In our opinion and based on the audit report of local auditor, the Balance Sheet, the Statement of Profit and Loss including Other Comprehensive Income, the Statement of Cash Flows and Statement of Changes in Equity dealt with by this report are in agreement with the books of account; - (d) In our opinion, the after said Ind AS financial statements comply with the Indian Accounting Standards specified under section 133 of the Act, read with Rule 7 of the Companies(Accounts)Rules, 2014. - (e) On the basis of written representations received from the Directors as on 31st March, 2018 taken on record by the Board of Directors, none of the Directors is disqualified as on 31st March, 2018 from being appointed as a director in terms of Section 164 (2) of the Act;

-(f) With respect to the adequacy of the internal financial controls over financial reporting of the Company and the operating effectiveness of such controls, we have not audited the internal financial controls over financial reporting since our report is solely based on the audited financial statements.
+As required by the Companies (Auditor's Report) Order, 2016 ("the Order"), issued by the Central Government of India in terms of sub-section (11) of section 143 of the Companies Act, 2013, is not applicable to the company.

+As required by Section 143(3) of the Act, we report that:

+- (a) We have sought and obtained all the information and explanations which to the best of our knowledge and belief were necessary for the purposes of our audit. - (b) In our opinion and based on the audit report of local auditor, proper books of account as required by law have been kept by the Company. - (c) In our opinion and based on the audit report of local auditor, the Balance Sheet, the Statement of Profit and Loss including Other Comprehensive Income, the Cash Flow Statement and Statement of Changes in Equity dealt with by this Report are in agreement with the books of account. - (d) In our opinion, the aforesaid Ind AS financial statements comply with the Indian Accounting Standards specified under Section 133 of the Act read with relevant rules issued thereunder. - (e) On the basis of the written representations received from the directors as on 31stMarch, 2019 taken on record by the Board of Directors, none of the directors is disqualified as on 31stMarch, 2019 from being appointed as a director in terms of Section 164 (2) of the Act. - (f) With respect to the adequacy of the internal financial controls over financial reporting of the Company and the operating effectiveness of such controls, we have not audited the internal financial controls over financial reporting since our report is solely based on the audited financial statements. - (g) With respect to the matter to be included in the Auditor's Report under section 197(16)